The number line in mathematics

-Part of the power of mathematics is that operations like addition and subtraction work with both counting and measuring.
-Therefore, to understand basic operations like addition and subtraction, we need a number line model, and not just counters.
+Part of the power of addition and subtraction is that these operations work with both counting and measuring.
+Therefore, to understand basic operations like addition and subtraction, we need a number line model as well as counters.

 The number line in teaching mathematics

 One reason to use this mathematical object with students is that they need to see arithmetic in both contexts: counting and measuring.
 At the beginning, children may sometimes use the number line to find answers to arithmetic problems (e.g., figuring out what 3 + 10 is, before that becomes automatic to them) but that is never its purpose.
 We don’t rely on the number line for getting answers -- for that, we want the children to know basic facts and methods and use their heads -- but we do use the number line to understand things about the operations (addition and subtraction) and to understand what the answers mean.

 For example, the answer to the subtraction problem 92 – 49 is the distance between those two numbers on the number line.
 That image can greatly help mental computation: 49 to 50 is one step, 50 to 90 is another forty steps, and 90 to 92 is another two steps, so altogether 43 steps.
 (See "Number line in addition and subtraction" below.)
 It also makes arithmetic with negative numbers a snap when students later learn about those numbers.
 And the number line is essential for full understanding of fractions and decimals.
 In fact, a ruler (a number line!) is one of the important places students encounter and need to use fractions.